Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibet travel permit is free but travel agencies are not supposed to offer them free.

 All these stresses are taken care of by travel agencies.
 So as a result of this, travel agencies rightly charge customers to get the permit on their behalf.
-There shouldn’t be a misconception that Tibet travel agencies are extorting money from their customers for Tibet Travel Permits because these agencies underwent a lot of processes in order to get the permit.
-The prices travel agencies charges ranges between the amount of 350RMB(60USD) and 750RMB(125USD) for each traveler.
-On the other hand, Alien Travel Permit is required if a traveler is planning to extend her tour to the west of Tibet, such as Shigatse, Everest Base Camp, etc. Alien Travel Permit is usually easier to obtain in less than an hour, unlike the Tibet Travel Permit, which takes at least 10 working days.
-A travel guide would assist you in getting the Alien Travel permit in Shigatse and its costs about 50RMB per traveler.
+There shouldn’t be a misconception that Tibet travel agencies are extorting money from their customers for Tibet Travel Permits, because these agencies underwent a lot of processes in order to get the permit.
+The prices travel agencies charge range between the amount of 350RMB (60USD) and 750RMB (125USD) for each traveler.
+On the other hand, an Alien Travel Permit is required if a traveler is planning to extend their tour to the west of Tibet, such as Shigatse, Everest Base Camp, etc. An Alien Travel Permit is usually easier to obtain in less than an hour, unlike the Tibet Travel Permit, which takes at least 10 working days.
+A travel guide would assist you in getting the Alien Travel permit in Shigatse, and it costs about 50RMB per traveler.
 Other areas in Tibet also require a permit, such as a Foreign Affairs permit or a Military Permit.
-These permits are not mandatory for all travelers in Tibet and it takes a couple of weeks or even more to arrange for and it cost between 400RMB(68USD) and 800RMB(135USD) per traveler.
-All that is required is nothing other than sending a passport, and your Chinese Visa and your payment to a travel agency and they’ll get it done for you successfully.
+These permits are not mandatory for all travelers in Tibet and it takes a couple of weeks or even more to arrange for and it costs between 400RMB (68USD) and 800RMB (135USD) per traveler.
+All that is required is sending a passport copy, your Chinese Visa, and your payment to a travel agency, and they’ll get it done for you successfully.

 However, if you just desire to explore the streets or markets in Lhasa, you may not deem it fit for your guide to be with you.
 All that is needed to be done is to politely tell your guide about your movement to the streets or market and you won’t need his assistance for the rest of the day.
 It should be kept in mind that your guide should be right there when traveling outside of Lhasa.
 Your guide would have been in the same vehicle with you if you want to take a Taxi or public vehicle.

-The cost of hiring tour guides in Tibet ranges between 250RMB(45USD) and 500RMB(82USD) per day.
+The cost of hiring tour guides in Tibet ranges between 450RMB (66USD) and 800RMB (118USD) per day.
 However, the cost is higher if you want to hire a tour guide who speaks French, Italian, etc. The price of tour guides isn’t per traveler but per group of travelers.
-Hence, in the region of Amdo and Kham of the Tibetan Plateau, the prices of guides are higher ranging from 400RMB(68USD) to 600RMB(100USD) each day.
+Hence, in the region of Amdo and Kham of the Tibetan Plateau, the prices of guides are higher, ranging from 400RMB (58USD) to 600RMB (88USD) each day.

 Tourist vehicle in Tibet